 Overview ๐ This is the Human, Social and Political Sciences section of the University undergraduate prospectus.
 The most important information about the course is here, including entry requirements, course structure, and prerequisites.

 Faculty website ๐ This is the official Faculty webpage for prospective undergraduates, which links to various resources.
-The most important of them is the Faculty of Human, Social and Political Sciences undergrad prospectus ๐ ๐, which gives a general overview of what studying Human, Social and Political Sciences at Cambridge is like.
+The most important of them is the course structure ๐ ๐, which gives a general overview of what studying Human, Social and Political Sciences at Cambridge is like.

 Unofficial Prospectus ๐ This is an unofficial prospectus put together by the Cambridge University Student Union; itโs written based on studentsโ perspectives and gives a better sense of what the day-to-day experience as a Human, Social and Political Sciences student is like, compared to official materials.